-Cake batter ingredients:
+Cake batter ingredients and notes:

 - 1 teaspoon cardamom will give the cake a subtle cardamom flavor.
 If you prefer a stronger flavor, add 2 teaspoons ground cardamom.